1.7 Funding youth policy

-- Encouraging young people to assume and practice the role of an active citizen in different areas of social life and in solving specific social problems
+- encouraging young people to assume and practice the role of active citizens in different aspects of social life and to address specific social issues

-- Raising the youth's awareness of their rights and options, and of programs and services available to them in the local community
+- raising awareness among young people about their rights and opportunities, as well as the programs and services available to them in the local community

-Target groups of the tender include, inter alia, unemployed young people, young people with NEET status and young people in rural areas, and young people from earthquake-affected areas.
+The target groups of the tender included, among others, unemployed young people, young people in NEET status, young people in rural areas, and young people from earthquake-affected areas.

-The project aims to analyse the existing conditions in the field of youth work in Croatia and to identify needs and possibilities for further development and improvement of quality of youth work.
+The project aimed to analyse the existing conditions in the field of youth work in Croatia and to identify needs and possibilities for further development and improvement of the quality of youth work.

-- Increasing the level of knowledge and amount of information on availability and the state of development of youth work
+- increasing the level of knowledge and the amount of information on availability and the state of development of youth work

-- Influencing the professionalization of youth work and raising the awareness of the public, especially of experts and young people, about relevance of youth work.
+- influencing the professionalization of youth work and raising the awareness among the public, especially experts and young people, about the relevance of youth work

-Some youth and for-youth associations use EU funds.
+Some youth and for-youth associations utilise EU funds.

-The Agency for Mobility and European Union Programmes (hereinafter referred to as the Agency) was established by the Act on the Agency for Mobility and EU Programmes, OG 107/2007 (Zakon o Agenciji za mobilnost i programe Europske unije, NN 121/17) (hereinafter the Act on the Agency) as a public institution with jurisdiction to implement programmes of the European Union - Lifelong Learning Programme and Youth in Action Programme, in accordance with the negotiating position under the Accession Negotiations of the Republic of Croatia and the European Union in Chapter 26, Education and Culture.
+The Agency for Mobility and EU Programmes (AMEUP) was established by the Act on the Agency for Mobility and European Union Programmes.
+This act designates the AMEUP as a public institution with the jurisdiction to implement European Union (EU) programmes, specifically the Lifelong Learning Programme and Youth in Action Programme, in accordance with the negotiating position under the Accession Negotiations of the Republic of Croatia and the European Union in Chapter 26, Education and Culture.

-The Memorandum of Understanding between the Republic of Croatia and the European Union on the participation of the Republic of Croatia in the Youth in Action Programme and the Lifelong Learning Program 2007-2013 (Official Gazette - International Agreements, No. 4/2011) was signed on 7 December 2010, thus completing the preparatory phase, and since 2011 the full participation of the Republic of Croatia in the aforementioned programmes with equal rights and opportunities as well as for the member states of the European Union and other countries with full participation of the programme beginning.
-The Memorandum of Understanding entered into force on 30 March 2011.
+The Memorandum of Understanding between the Republic of Croatia and the European Union on the participation of the Republic of Croatia in the Youth in Action Programme and the Lifelong Learning Program 2007-2013, signed on 7 December 2010, marking the completion of the preparatory phase, came into effect on 30 March 2011.
+Since 2011, the Republic of Croatia has been a full participant in these programmes, with equal rights and opportunities as the EU and other countries with full participation in the programme.